 We work with hundreds of customers to migrate from on-premises to cloud.
 This hybrid cloud reality is also true of our own development teams here at CloudBees.
 Since CI is the mechanism for integrating all development work, it follows that the ability to manage across the clusters and clouds where this work is occurring is paramount.
 CloudBees CI is built on Jenkins-the number one CI engine in the world, which makes us uniquely qualified to solve this multicloud problem for continuous integration.

-This allows users to centrally manage CloudBees CI across multiple Kubernetes clusters instead of requiring users to create a single large Kubernetes cluster to host all CloudBees CI masters or to have multiple instances of CloudBees CI, which negates the value of centralized management.
+This allows users to centrally manage CloudBees CI across multiple Kubernetes clusters instead of requiring users to create a single large Kubernetes cluster to host all CloudBees CI controllers or to have multiple instances of CloudBees CI, which negates the value of centralized management.